GalBitton/Web-Project/server/README.md

 #### Production

-To run the server in production mode:
+To run the server in production mode (for Vercel):
 ```sh
 npm start
 ```